-Statistical Software: Students will learn to code using the statistical software Stata (available to students in the computer lab and on a Maxwell computing server) and version control software GitHub (open source) at the beginning of the course.
+Statistical Software: Students will learn to code using the statistical software Stata (available to students in the computer lab and on a Maxwell computing server) and version control software GitHub and Github Flavored Markdown (open source) at the beginning of the course.
 Later in the course, students will also learn to use the statistical software R/RStudio (open source) as well as the LaTeX/Overleaf software system for typesetting documents to communicate their research.

 Required Readings: Most readings are drawn from the textbooks listed below.
 In addition, I will periodically introduce articles, videos, and other materials from various sources.
-Links to, or copies of, each resource-including the chapters from the books listed below-will be provided on Blackboard.
+Links to, or copies of, each resource-including the chapters from the books listed below-will be provided on Blackboard and/or Github.

 - 1. Daniels, L., & Minot, N. (2019).
 An Introduction to Statistics and Data Analysis Using Stata®.
 SAGE Publications, Inc. - 2.
 Greenlaw, S. A. (2005).
 Doing Economics: A Guide to Understanding and Carrying Out Economic Research.
 South-Western College Publications. - 3.
 Remler, D. K., & Van Ryzin, G. G. (2021).
 Research methods in practice: Strategies for description and causation.
-Sage Publications. - 4.
-Topper, M. & Klinenberg, D. (2021).
-Data Wrangling for Economists.
+Sage Publications.